NeelyAnne/server-Amazin/README.md

 (2.)
 Open the project and make sure to cd into the folder named API within the repository

 (3.)
+Open PgAdmin and under the username and password 'root', create a database called 'amazinDb'.
+This will allow for storage of information found in your sql migration files in the server repository.

+(4.)
 Run the command 'mvn(w) spring-boot:start'

  - If you make updates to the sql seed files, a 'mvn(w) clean' and 'mvn(w) flyway:clean' should be preformed before the server is started to ensure there is not conflict of migrations.

  - If you get an error command not found MVN you will need to download and install it locally which can be done here: https://maven.apache.org/download.cgi

-(4.)
+(5.)
 To see the raw Json while the server is running visit "http://localhost:8080/api/v1/items" or "http://localhost:8080/api/v1/totalstars/"

 ![alt text](https://github.com/Quaran-Team/client-Amazin/blob/master/amazinscreen.JPG "Screen shot from the Amazin' App mock e-commerce site")